ahernandezlopez/AH3DPullToRefresh/README.md

 ## Non-ARC ##

 This project does NOT use ARC.
-If you are not using ARC in your project, add '-fno-objc-arc' as a compiler flag for UIScrollView+AH3DPullRefresh.m
+If you are using ARC in your project, add '-fno-objc-arc' as a compiler flag for UIScrollView+AH3DPullRefresh.m

 ## To-do ##